gacallea/myCardanoGuides/docs/ITN1_CLUSTER.md

 # ITN1 Cluster #

+This guide builds upon, extends, and supersedes the [Not Another Cardano Guide](NACG.md). ```NACG``` focused on a single Jormungandr node. ```ITN1 Cluster``` helps you install, configure, automate and manage a three nodes cluster pool **on the same server**.

+Depending on your server resources, you may want to run less (or more) nodes.
+Three nodes are used here, because it's what [SALAD](https://insalada.io) runs on the ITN, and have been tested in production.
+Better still, you could run each node on its own dedicated VPS instance, and scale up to as much as you can afford.
+That would require modifications to this guide and to the scripts.
+You are free to experiment.
+As much as I would love to expand the guide to multiple VPS or Docker, I can't afford to test those scenarios.

+Having said that, running a *three-Jormungandr-nodes cluster* **does not mean** that you'd have three leaders running at all times.
+That would cause a number of issues to the network.
+Since you want to avoid [forks](https://pooltool.io/health), a single leader candidate node will be active at any given time.
+Each node starts as leader, and it's demoted on some conditions.
+This *multi-leader strategy* is used by many operators and, as of now, it's the best way to run multi-nodes.
+At least until [*the passive strategy*](https://github.com/input-output-hk/jormungandr/issues/1551) is possible.

+Lastly, both this guide and installing, configuring, and managing a cluster requires a certain degree of Linux skills.
+And familiarity with its shell, and its commands.
+And that you have, at least, some experience in managing a a Linux distro.

+## Assumptions ##

+It would be impossible to cover every single scenario that a user could come up with, therefore this guide makes some assumptions during the process of installation and in the provided set of scripts.
+Examples and default values are provided, both in the guide and in the configuration files.
+It would still be possible for you to change the values of course.
+However, if unsure, sticking with the provided defaults is a safe choice.
+Should you decide to make changes, they should adhere to the same underlying logic of the default values.
+Otherwise the installation could fail or be troublesome.

 ## Register Your Pool ##

 Before you can proceed with the cluster installation and configuration, it is necessary to register your pool ticker with the [Cardano Foundation Registry](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry).
 Follow [IOHK](https://github.com/input-output-hk)'s [**guide**](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) and use their [QA Team](https://github.com/input-output-hk/jormungandr-qa) [**scripts**](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts), to do that.
 The resulting ```node-secret.yaml``` and a registered pool ticker are requirements to proceed with the installation of the cluster. **Make sure to backup the generated files and keys when the IOHK guide instructs you to do so.
 They are vital to run a pool and to get your rewards, in due time**.